stevavoliajvar/stop_cloudflare/cloudflare-philosophy.md

-= Productivity and safety through the CloudFlare!
+**Productivity and safety through the CloudFlare!

-= Torblocks Philosophy
+**Torblocks Philosophy

 1) Have fun!